Implications of photon-ALP oscillations in the extragalactic neutrino source TXS 0506+056 at sub-PeV energies: Introduction

 \section{Introduction}

-Axion-like particles (ALPs) are pseudo-scalar (spin 0) bosons with very light mass and weak coupling to standard model (SM) particles.
-They are proposed as an extension of physics beyond the standard model (BSM) \cite{svrcek2006axions,arvanitaki2010string}, similar to QCD axions that are proposed originally by Peccei and Quinn to solve the strong CP problem in QCD \cite{peccei1977constraints,peccei1977cp}.

-In the presence of an external magnetic field, ALPs can couple to photons via two coupling vertices which leads to the photon-ALP oscillation effect in which the free photon and ALP state may convert into each other.
-In astrophysical environments, photon-ALP conversion drastically reduces the absorption of very high energy (VHE) photons by extragalactic background light (EBL) through pair production above 100 GeV.
-This increased transparency can modulate and enhance the observed $\gamma$-ray spectra of the TeV photons originating from higher redshift sources.
-In addition to the modification of VHE $\gamma$-ray spectra, they are also considered as a potential dark matter (DM) candidate and thus may account for a significant fraction of cold dark matter in the Universe \cite{preskill1983cosmology,abbott1983cosmological,dine1983not,khlopov1999nonlinear,sikivie2010dark,marsh2016axion}.
+Axion-like particles (ALPs) are pseudoscalar (spin-0) bosons with very light mass and are potential candidates for dark matter \cite{preskill1983cosmology,khlopov1999nonlinear}.
+The axions are also proposed to solve the $CP$ problem in QCD \cite{peccei1977constraints,sikivie2010dark}.
+In the presence of an external magnetic field, ALPs can couple to photons via two coupling vertices which leads to the photon-ALP oscillation.
+In astrophysical environments, photon-ALP conversion drastically reduces the absorption of very-high-energy (VHE) photons by extragalactic background light (EBL) and the cosmic microwave background (CMB) through pair production above 100 GeV \cite{de2011relevance,reesman2014probing,tavecchio2015photons, galanti2019blazar, li2022searching, li2022probing}.